hchautran/PiToMe/README.md

     --eval
 ```

-Use can also evaluate for all other baselines with multiple ration `r` by running
+You can also evaluate for all other baselines with multiple ration `r` by running

 ```
 python scripts/eval_itr.sh